Do you shower or bathe daily? If you do, you're not alone.

 - Our immune systems need a certain amount of stimulation by normal microorganisms, dirt, and other environmental exposures in order to create protective antibodies and "immune memory."
 This is one reason why some pediatricians and dermatologists recommend against daily baths for kids.
 Frequent baths or showers throughout a lifetime may reduce the ability of the immune system to do its job.

-And there could be other reasons to lose your enthusiasm for the daily shower: some people suggest that the water with which we clean ourselves may contain salts, heavy metals, chlorine, fluoride, pesticides, and other chemicals.
-These may cause problems, too.
+And there could be other reasons to lose your enthusiasm for the daily shower: the water with which we clean ourselves may contain salts, heavy metals, chlorine, fluoride, pesticides, and other chemicals.
+It's possible these may cause problems, too.

 The case for showering less